 The Madrigal Dinner Theatre has been a sell-out each year.
-Be sure to reserve your spots early since table seating is limited for each performance.
+Be sure to reserve your spots early since table seating is limited to 100 for each performance.
 You may buy tickets online here or reserve by calling 724 659-3153.

 Lincoln Hall is transformed into a candlelit Medieval banquet hall with banners and coats of arms reminiscent of England in the Middle Ages.
 This re-creation of a Medieval period Boar’s Head Festival dinner is replete with choral musical selections – madrigal songs and holiday carols – woven within a Christmas play with pageantry and costumes, all while enjoying a multi-course medieval feast and wassail toasts to the season.

 Madrigal Dinner Producer Cathy Powell was inspired to create the event after experiencing a medieval dinner at Bunratty Castle near, Limmerick, Ireland in 1992.
 The Medieval Madrigal Dinner is based on the Boar’s Head Ceremony.
 It is the oldest continuing ceremony of the Christmas season, presented as early as 1340 at Queen’s College in Oxford, England and in time becoming part of Christmas celebrations in the great manor houses of England.